taha1048/AtliQ-Motors-Electric-Vehicles-Analysis/README.md

 2. Makers Dataset [here](https://github.com/taha1048/AtliQ-Motors-Electric-Vehicles-Analysis/blob/main/Makers.ipynb)

 # Step 3: Data Preprocessing
-The data was clean I had nothing to do with it except for creating the Fiscal Calendar and here is the data model :
+The data was clean I had nothing to do with it except for creating the Fiscal Calendar table and here is the data model :

 ![data model](https://github.com/user-attachments/assets/bafe16ca-b47a-47aa-bfe5-f5e47feeba0e)